 The first people who noticed that people don’t make explicitly rational outcome choices were psychologists Daniel Kahneman and the late Amos Tversky.
 They are the grandfathers of what’s now called behavioral economics.
 They discovered through controlled experiments that people use cognitive shortcuts, called biases, to help make choices.
 These shortcuts don’t always produce rational decisions.

-For example, Kahneman and Tversky discovered that, when people are given a choice of losing $10 for sure, or having a 50-50 chance of losing $25, they tend to avoid the certain loss even though rationally speaking it’s the worse choice.
+For example, Kahneman and Tversky discovered that, when people are given a choice of losing $10 for sure or having a 50-50 chance of losing $25, they tend to avoid a certain loss even though rationally speaking it’s the worse choice.

-So, what affect can these biases have on consumer behavior (and specific to us, on price framing)?
+So, what effect can these biases have on consumer behavior (and specific to us, on price framing)?

 Here are three major principles that may be helpful: